-The most prevalent health issues in Preston County are major cardiovascular disease, cancer and chronic respiratory disease.
+The most prevalent health issues in Preston County are major cardiovascular disease, malignant neoplasm and obesity.
 Residents can access health care at Preston Memorial Hospital located in Kingwood.
 Preston County is also relatively close, at a 23 mile distance, to WVU's outpatient, medical research, and cancer centers, as well as WVU's Ruby Memorial Hospital and Monongalia General Hospital.
 The residents of northern Preston County utilize services at the Garrett County Hospital 20 miles away in Maryland.
 Cases requiring specialized care or surgery are referred out-of-county.
 Severe cases are sometimes life-flighted to Ruby Memorial Hospital also in Monongalia County.
+The urgent care facilities in Preston County include: Preston Memorial Urgent Care and Preston Urgent Care

 There are currently 7 dental services and one vision center in Preston County.
-Valley Health Care System provides mental health services in Preston County.
+Mental health services are provided by Valley Mental Health, John D. Good Recovery Center, Sharon McMillen MA, and The United Summit Center.
 WIC had a monthly caseload of 176 infants (birth to 1 year old) and 397 children (1 - 5 year old) during 2011.

-The most prevalent health issues in Randolph County are COPD, heart disease, (including strokes) and diabetes (Elkins-Randolph Health Department, 2011).
+The most prevalent health issues in Randolph County are heart disease, diabetes and COPD.
 Residents can receive health care at the Davis Memorial Hospital located in Elkins, WV.
 Davis Memorial Hospital was awarded "Best Joint Care Hospital" in West Virginia by a major healthcare-reporting agency.

-There are also 2 urgent health care facilities and Valley Health Care Clinic in Mill Creek.
-In addition to the services offered by Davis, there currently are 6 dental providers, 4 vision providers, 3 pediatricians, and 4 obstetricians/gynecologists.
-The regional mental health provider is Appalachian Community Health Center.
+There are also 2 urgent health care facilities, 9 dental providers and 5 vision providers.
+Mental health services are provided at: Appalachian Community Health Center, Youth Health Services Life Reflections, and Perceptions LLC.
 WIC served approximately 893 infants and children monthly in Randolph County during 2011.

-The top three health issues for Taylor County are high blood pressure, high cholesterol, and obesity.
-Taylor County has a multi-service hospital in Grafton with physician services and three other clinics located in the county.
+The top three health issues for Taylor County are heart disease, blood pressure and diabetes.
+Grafton City Hospital is a multi-service hospital located in Grafton with physician services and three other clinics located in the county.
+Residents can also access healthcare at 4 urgent care facilities: Pinewood Medical Center, Taylor County Medical Center, West Taylor Medical Center and Tygart Valley Total Care Clinic.

-One optometrist, two mental health providers, and four dentists maintain private practices.
+One optometrist, three mental health providers, and four dentists maintain private practices.
 WIC had a monthly caseload of 105 infants (birth to 1 year old) and 247 children (1 - 5 year old) during 2011 in Taylor County.

-The top three health concerns in Tucker County are cancer, diabetes, and heart disease.
+The top three health concerns in Tucker County are diabetes, high blood pressure and cancer.
 Tucker County has no hospital emergency room or 24-hour care.
 The closest hospital to the most southern part of the county is in Elkins in Randolph County.
 Patients needing assistance for cancer and heart conditions are treated in Davis Memorial Hospital in Elkins, 30 minutes from Parsons, or hospitals located in Morgantown, Monongalia County, two hours from Parsons.
 There is no pharmacy in the Davis/Thomas area of the county.

-Tucker County health care providers include one Community Care Center in Parson, one Medical Clinic located in St. George, two Medical Clinics located in Parsons, a mental health center, and two dentists.
+Tucker County health care providers include Tucker Community Care, two dental services and a mental health services.
 Tucker does not have any vision centers.
 The closest vision center is located in Randolph County.
 WIC served approximately 145 infants and children monthly during 2011 in Tucker County.